Food Service Turbulence

 The pain for some in the short term is clearly severe, but we can take some consolation in the suggestion that commentators appear to agree with Peter Kubik, partner at UHY Hacker Young: “The industry’s woes should be temporary while it deals with this process, as long as consumer confidence can be maintained.”

-As the dust clears, different groups will face different challenges.
+As the dust clears, different food service groups will face different challenges.
 At the risk of being simplistic:

 - Small, fast growing concept brands need to find ways to preserve what makes them special and grow within that constraint.